UniqueNetwork/unique_docs/docs/about/network-features/sponsoring.md

 ## Preventing Attacks

 One potential risk with sponsoring transactions is the possibility of DOS attacks, where malicious actors deplete sponsor funds by sending numerous "free" transactions.
-Unique Network addresses this issue by implementing rate limits.
-Rate Limiting Strategies:
+Unique Network addresses this issue by implementing rate limits:

-1. **Time limits**: Set a rate limit where an NFT transferred will be sponsored only once every X block.
+**Time limits**: Set a rate limit where an NFT transferred will be sponsored only once every X block.
 This prevents excessive transactions in a short period.
-2. **Allow Lists**: Implement a rate limit based on an allow list, ensuring only trusted transactions are processed frequently.

 ## Learn More